lasantha78/springboot-cicd-bootstrap/README.md

 	-	Sonarqube token
 	-   Docker Hub password

-# Improvements to Jenkins server
+# Future Improvements to Jenkins server
 1. Use webhooks to initiate the pipeline
 2. Configure Jenkins agents